 Katherine Gillespie is a local champion for providing fresh food to families in Windham County.
 As the Farm to School program manager for Post Oil Solutions, Katherine is not only concerned about what’s for dinner, but also who’s sitting at the table.
 I asked her about her thoughts around the importance of the family dinner tradition as it relates to our well-being.

 "I was fortunate to have grown up in a family that truly valued cooking, eating and sharing our meals together," said Katherine.
 "My mother loves to cook and I’ve come to appreciate mealtimes, particularly dinner time, not simply as a time of consuming calories but as a celebration of food, a time for valuable connection, communication and an event seeped in history and traditions.
 A meal is an event worthy of respect and it provides valuable opportunities for learning life skills.
-It’s also a time to share the bounty from the garden, try new foods from neighboring farms and experience with tastes, textures and unique flavor combinations."

 Katherine shared that her family members are hardworking individuals who, when not working 40 hours a week, volunteer their time to community projects and town committees.
 She and her siblings had hectic schedules of afternoon music lessons, sports practices, games and weekend events.
 Finding time to coordinate multiple schedules to make time for family meals wasn’t easy, it was a priority.
 "Growing up my parents stressed the importance of dinner time as our one opportunity in the day to come together in the same room, share stories, tell jokes, discuss weekend plans, and envision our next holiday or family vacation.
 Without our regular dinner times we would fracture, begin moving in our own directions, and this did sometimes happen especially as we grew older."